FlaxEngine/FlaxDocs/manual/platforms/index.md

 > [!TIP]
 > To check on which rendering backend game is running use [GPUDevice.Instance.RendererType](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_Rendering_GPUDevice_RendererType).
 You can also use [GPUDevice.Instance.ShaderProfile](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_Rendering_GPUDevice_ShaderProfile) to check the shaders format that is being used by the rendering backend.

-## Builded game logs
+## Built game logs

-By default Flax stores the log files inside the project folder in subdirectory `Logs` (as described [here](../get-started/project-structure.md)).
-Builded game is often installed in a folder with no write-access which means Flax needs to store the log files in a temporary directory located in `%LocalAppData%\<CompanyName>\<ProductName>`.
+By default Flax stores log files inside the project folder in subdirectory `Logs` (as described [here](../get-started/project-structure.md)).
+However, the built game is often installed in a folder with no write-access which means Flax needs to store the log files in a temporary directory located in `%LocalAppData%\<CompanyName>\<ProductName>`.
 Where `<CompanyName>` and `<ProductName>` are values defined in the *Game Settings*.
-To debug your game crashes or errors please see the log files.
+Use these log files to debug your built game crashes or errors.

 ## Crash logs